Julicolo/react-shopia/README.md

 ### `npm run build`

-Builds the app for production to the `build` folder.<br>
+Builds the app for production to the build folder.<br>
-It correctly bundles React in production mode and optimizes the build for the best performance.
+It correctly bundles React in production mode and optimizes the build for the best performance.<br>

-The build is minified and the filenames include the hashes.<br>
+The build is minified and the filenames include the hashes.